A tribute to Luis Garcia at Liverpool – and a connection you can’t fake

-We had to see him exploit lax defending as he did under Benitez at Tenerife, and then we got a glimpse of his calm in the face of opponents who might have been too daunting for other players, but the set was completed when he scored arguably the most important goal of his career through sheer force of wanting to have scored.
+We had to see him exploit lax defending as he did under Benitez at Tenerife, and then we got a glimpse of his calm in the face of opponents who might have been too daunting for other players, but the set was completed when he scored arguably the most important goal of his career through sheer force of wanting to score.

-Whether the ball actually crossed the line is immaterial: the strike against Chelsea saw José Mourinho’s win-at-all-costs mask dented by a man even more determined for the moment to be his.
+Whether the ball actually crossed the line is immaterial: the strike against Chelsea saw Jose Mourinho’s win-at-all-costs mask dented by a man even more determined for the moment to be his.

 He thrived at Anfield because he developed a bond with the fans which few others managed so quickly, and he has kept that bond for more than a decade.